SyedGMIbrahim/buildbuddy/README.md

 **Relationships:**
 - User `1:N` Project - A user can have multiple projects
+- User `1:1` Usage - Each user has one usage tracking record
 - Project `1:N` Message - Each project has a conversation thread
 - Message `1:1` Fragment - Some messages include generated code fragments